 Indoor or Outdoor

-Majority indoor cleaning jobs are best handled by electric pressure washers, thanks to there compact design and quieter operation, and since there’s no such thing called smoke emission, you can safely pressure clean around closed premises.
+The majority of indoor cleaning jobs are best handled by electric pressure washers, thanks to their compact design and quieter operation, and since there’s no such thing called smoke emission, you can safely pressure clean around closed premises.
 On the other hand, gas pressure washers can only be used outdoors or around closed yet well-ventilated premises.

 How often you perform cleaning

-If you are mainly into commercial pressure cleaning, then of course, gas pressure washer is all you need.
+If you are mainly into commercial pressure cleaning, then, of course, a gas pressure washer is all you need.
 If you want maximum durability and great results, a Honda pressure cleaner will definitely meet your expectations.